 verify that the DNS server is visible on the network and can resolve

 Not all failed DNS tests indicate errors.
 For example if you are running AD on an isolated network for offline testing in your lab, Dcdiag will fail the DNS test because there are no DNS forwarders that can reach the Internet.
 This is normal and expected.

 Another common failed DNS test is the lack of a reverse PTR record.
 PTR records are optional; many sites to not configure them.
 PTR errors are normal and can be ignored.

-Temporarily turn off the DNS Client service
+Troubleshooting: The DNS Client service

 To assist you in troubleshooting DNS problems, upon each boot